cjoakim/azure-cosmos-demo22/presentation/presentation.md

 ### 3. Explore the data BEFORE loading it into CosmosDB

-### 4. Create Similar CosmosDB containers with different Indexing
+### 4. Create Four Similar CosmosDB containers with different Indexing/Partitioning

 ### 5. Bulk Load the Same Data into the CosmosDB containers